DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ```

 In Perl you can get (or set) the position where the regex stopped with the
 `pos` function.
-Or where it will start when you use a new regex against the
+You can also get where it will start when you use a new regex against the
 same string.

 ```perl